hapax/hapax.github.io/assets/reading.md

 More intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles as mediating interactions in quantum field theory.
-I suspect a slightly more complicated Fock space example should show that the very
+I suspect a slightly more complicated Fock space example should illuminate the connection to the virtual, i.e. off-shell, particles in Feynman diagrammology.

 #### References